aospapp/aosp/external/deqp/external/openglcts/README.md

 Configuring and Building the Tests
 ------------------------
 The CTS is built via CMake build system.
 The requirements for the build are as follows:
-- CMake 2.8 or newer, 2.8.8 or newer recommended
+- CMake 3.0 (3.6 for Android NDK r17+ builds) or newer
 - C++ compiler with STL and exceptions support
 - Unix: Make + GCC / Clang
 - Windows: Visual Studio or Windows SDK (available free-of-charge)